sethlivingston/greenpaw/README.md

 ### Reading responses

-Greenpaw automatically reads response bodies **on successful requests** if they are JSON or text.
+`greenpaw.request` automatically reads response bodies if they are JSON or text.
 There is no need to call `Response.json()` or `Response.text()` as you normally would with the Fetch API.

 The first element of the tuple returned by Greenpaw functions is a `greenpaw.ProcessedResponse` object.